 Enlarged Tonsils and Adenoids

-One of the most common causes of airway blockage among children is enlarged tonsils and adenoids located at the back and to the sides of your child’s throat.
+One of the most common causes of airway blockage among children is enlarged tonsils and adenoids located at the back and to the sides of the child’s throat.
 If an infection causes them to swell, they can block the airway while your child sleeps.
 Additionally, dust, pollen, and other environmental irritants can also cause these glands to enlarge.

 Impaired Tongue Position